Athens-SDET-Meetup/performance_workshop/README.md

 ## (5) More things

-Wow, if you have reached this point, you have learned a lot about k6.
+Wow, if you have reached this point, you have learned a lot about k6 :partying_face:.
 But there is more!

 Our docs page is the best place to learn about all the things we missed and more: https://k6.io/docs/

 Still, here are a few things that we have missed that you might find interesting.

-### (5.1) Grafana Cloud k6
+### (5.1) Grafana Cloud k6 :cloud:

 It is our Cloud offering.
 It is the natural continuation of k6 OSS.